Skip to content

 Level 2 – Partial Driving Automation

-A Level 2 vehicle can stay in lane and brake/accelerate at the same time.
-For this purpose, various ADAS are coupled with each other, for example, the Adaptive Cruise Control (longitudinal guidance) together with the Lane Departure Warning System (lateral guidance).
-The driver can briefly take his hands off the steering wheel when the car is in partialautomated mode.
-However, he must always keep an eye on the traffic and the ADAS, correct malfunctions, and bear full responsibility at all times.
+A Level 2 vehicle can stay in its lane while braking and accelerating.
+This is achieved by coupling several ADAS, such as adaptive cruise control (longitudinal guidance) together with lane departure warning (lateral guidance).
+Drivers can take their hands off the wheel briefly when the car is in partial-automated mode.
+However, the driver must always keep an eye on the traffic and the ADAS, correct any malfunctions and remain fully responsible at all times.
 The use of smartphones is not permitted at this level.

 Level 3 – Conditional Driving Automation

 The vehicle drives automatically in specific traffic scenarios, such as in traffic jams or on the freeway, and the driver can turn away from the traffic situation and the vehicle guidance.
-Due to the fact that the legislation is not yet clear, it is currently not 100 % certain whether working, reading the newspaper, or using a smartphone will be permitted at this level.
-The driver must always be ready to take over the wheel within a certain time window if the system requests him to do by using a specific signal.
-This request can be made if the vehicle has reached its technical limits, for example by leaving the current traffic scenario, if a construction site is not clearly marked or if there is a technical defect.
+Because the legislation is not yet clear, it is currently not 100 % certain whether working, reading the newspaper, or using a smartphone will be permitted at this level.
+The driver must always be ready to take over the wheel within a certain time window if the system requests the driver to do so by using a specific signal.
+This request can be made if the vehicle has reached its technical limits, for example by leaving the current traffic scenario, if a construction site is not marked clearly, or if there is a technical defect.

 Level 4 – High Driving Automation